Enalean/tuleap-documentation-en/languages/en/user-guide/timetracking.rst

 .. attention::

-  This module is part of :ref:`Tuleap Entreprise <tuleap-enterprise>`.
+  This module is part of :ref:`Tuleap Enterprise <tuleap-enterprise>`.
 It might not be available on your installation of Tuleap.

 The Timetracking plugin of Tuleap aims at providing a simple and easy way to deal with